 Fotobi, Aburi – Akuapim, Eastern Region, Ghana

-Fotobi is a small village located below the mountainous region of Aburi – Akuapim in eastern part of the country, between Obodan and Doboro along the stretch of Aburi – Nsawam dirt road.
+Fotobi is a small village located below the mountainous region of Aburi – Akuapim in the eastern part of the country, between Obodan and Doboro along the stretch of Aburi – Nsawam dirt road.

 There are 116 people living in the village who are mostly peasant farmers and petty traders.
 This community among others is known for their experience in pineapple production.
-Other crops produce by them are corn, cassava, plantain, cocoyam, yaw, banana, sugar cane, citrus and many others.
-Families living close to the roadside are often seen selling some of their farm produce to drivers and passengers travelling along that stretch.
+Other crops produced by them are corn, cassava, plantain, cocoyam, yaw, banana, sugar cane, citrus and many others.
+Families living close to the roadside are often seen selling some of their farm produce to drivers and passengers traveling along that stretch.

 There are numerous tribes living in this community which is comprised of the Akuapim’s, the Ewe’s, the Fanti’s, the Gas , the Hausas, and the Lartes.